Second presidency of Donald Trump: Claims about autism

 On September 22, 2025, Trump and other U.S. Department of Human Service officials delivered speeches issuing a major agenda for combating autism.
 Warnings were for doctors not to recommend during pregnancy the pain- and fever-reducer acetaminophen, which is commonly used as an ingredient in Tylenol.
-These warnings were issued in spite of the fact that medical experts have found no causal link between autism and the use of acetampimophen, with autism generally established to be a result of complex neurological factors.
-The American College of Obstetricians and Gynecologists said, "There is no clear evidence that proves a direct relationship between the prudent use of acetaminophen during pregnancy and fetal developmental issues."
+These warnings were issued in spite of the fact that medical experts have found no link between autism and this ingredient, with autism generally established to be a result of complex neurological factors.
+Scientific American has reported that fever itself in the second [2nd] trimester is a risk factor for autism, and therefore the claims made by the Trump administration are counter-productive.

-Also on September 22, Trump also spoke in favor of and the FDA approved the use of the chemotheraphy drug leucovorin to also help alleviate the symptoms of autism.
+Also on September 22, Trump also spoke in favor of and the FDA approved the use of the chemotherapy drug leucovorin to also help alleviate the symptoms of autism.
 However, the justification for this approval was based on limited evidence.
 A CBS News contributor said, "Not all children with autism have this defect, so there's a test you can do to assess whether that's what's at play.
 For those kids, leucovorin has been shown to help, particularly with speech, getting kids to be more verbal than they were before."
 The National Institute of Health (NIH) was also granted $50 million in funding for 13 projects to help transform autism research through the proposed Autism Data Science Initiative.

-In an April 2025 article, Scientific American estimated that two-thirds of the increase in autism was due to better diagnosis and the desire on the part of parents and schools to get started with early intervention.
-However, the article estimated that one-third was due to an actual increase from a variety of factors such as mothers in richer countries being older on average at childbirth, the ability to keep more premature children alive and healthy, and small-particle air pollution during the 3rd trimester which can cause an inflammatory response.
-In addition, Scientific American writes that "infections that are accompanied by fever in the second [2nd] trimester raise the risk of autism."
+Two-thirds of the increase in autism are estimated by an April 2025 Scientific American article to be due to better diagnosis and the desire of parents and schools to get started with early intervention.
+However, this same article estimates that one-third is due to an actual increase in autism from a variety of factors such as mothers in richer countries being older on average at childbirth, the ability to keep more premature children alive and healthy, and small-particle air pollution during the 3rd trimester which can cause an inflammatory response.

 On October 9, 2025, Trump and U.S. secretary of health and human services Robert Kennedy Jr. alleged a link between autism and circumcisions.
 Kennedy cited a 2015 Danish study to justify this claim.
 The validity of Kennedy's assertion about circumcisions being linked to autism has also been challenged by scientists and medical experts.